The way we buy things has changed for good.

 We exist to relieve the burdens of blogging and provide accountability, so that you can harness the power of blogging to grow your business and become a pioneer of your industry.

 Yva is the Founder and Director of Content Boost.
 She was born and raised in Aberdeenshire and lives with her high school sweetheart, Ben, in Westhill.

 She began her entrepreneurial journey at 22, shortly after her graduation from the University of Strathclyde in Business Enterprise and Management Science with First Class Honours.

 During the next 5 years, Yva and her team at Boost Business Support helped over 50 small business clients with their admin, marketing and research projects.

 In order to take the business to the next level, she decided to specialise in blog management services for small businesses, and re-launched as Content Boost in 2018.

-In her spare time, she keeps fit with outdoor bootcamps and yoga, volunteers with a local disability charity, SensationALL, and teaches saxophone and piano lessons.
+In her spare time, she keeps fit with outdoor bootcamps and yoga and volunteers with a local disability charity, SensationALL.